-Prior to joining The Sultzer Law Group P.C., Mr. Francis was an Assistant District Attorney in the Kings County District Attorney’s Office, where he prosecuted misdemeanor and felony cases, including driving while intoxicated, narcotics, gun possession, and assault.
+Prior to joining The Sultzer Law Group, Mr. Francis was an Assistant District Attorney in the Kings County District Attorney’s Office, where he prosecuted misdemeanor and felony cases, including driving while intoxicated, narcotics, gun possession, and assault.
 He tried close to a dozen cases and secured guilty verdicts in Kings County Criminal Court.
-Subsequently, Mr. Francis was associated with a firm specializing in traumatic brain injury cases.
+Subsequently, Mr. Francis was associated with a prominent real estate litigation firm specializing in residential and commercial real estate disputes in New York City.
+There, Mr. Francis represented tenants, landlords, cooperative and condominium boards, and guarantors in breach of contract and tort litigations, as well as lenders and borrowers in disputes over multi-million dollar commercial real estate loans.

 Mr. Francis interned for the Honorable Kiyo A. Matsumoto in the Eastern District of New York and gained experience drafting opinions concerning a wide range of federal issues.
 As an intern for the United States Attorney’s Office in the Eastern District of New York, he played an integral role in securing convictions in a RICO murder re-trial involving complex issues of expert testimony admissibility.